After The Diagnosis – Next Steps

 Step 1: Receiving an official diagnosis of autism.

 An autism evaluation must be made by a psychologist, psychiatrist or developmental pediatrician.
 We have contact phone numbers for providers on our website (as-az.org).
 If you have Arizona Health Care Cost Containment System (AHCCS) you can be seen by a behavioral health doctor.
-If you have private insurance covered by an employer, you can make an appointment with the list of doctors who diagnose we can provide you.
+If you have private insurance, you may be eligible for therapies with your insurance provider.

 Step 2: Check with your health insurance provider on eligibility for autism therapies.

-- ABA: the use of these techniques and principles to bring about meaningful and positive change in behavior.
+- ABA (Applied Behavior Analysis): the use of these techniques and principles to bring about meaningful and positive change in behavior.
 Through decades of research, the field of behavior analysis has developed many techniques for increasing useful behaviors and reducing those that may cause harm or interfere with learning

 - Occupational therapy: therapy that is focused on an individual’s ability to participate in desired daily life tasks.
 Some examples of daily tasks include caring for one’s self or others, working, going to school, playing, and living independently.